 Want to check and monitor your battery condition?
 Maybe you have additional electrical draws from stereo or in-car entertainment.
 Use this data to ensure you have the correct voltage to support your system.

 These runs are repeatable - it records your lowest time and resets the timer back to 0:00 when the speed comes back to 0.
 You can make hard accel runs all day and it will remember your fastest time!

 100-0 braking Repeatable, same as the acceleration features above.

 Installation is very very simple but does require a delicate touch because you are dealing with plastic trim pieces.
 Unscrew the lower knee bolster from under the steering column.
 Loosen and set aside or completely remove the lower kick panel with the hood release.
 This gives you greater access for running the cables and storing the components.
 Then pop the vent from the dash and remove the "OBD" cover from the kick panel.
 Run your cable and the low profile OBD plug through the dash and plug it into the OBD port.
 For N54 cars you must run a vacuum line to the chargepipe for the gauge to read boost.
 We like to run the lines through the steering column boot but you can also route it through the e-box if desired.
 And if you are using any other auxiliary sensors now is the time to install those, run the wiring, and plug them into the P3 gauge harness.
 Plug all of your components together and reinstall the vent with the digital gauge.
-On E9X cars, the original OBD port cover can be reinstalled over the plug after some minor trimming for a truly seamless install.
+On E9X cars, we recommend the optional low profile extension harness (see below), or minor trimming of the original OBD cover for a seamless install.
 As you can see, the underside of the dash is pretty full of wiring already.
 Rather than wedge the P3 components into the wiring loom - where they might pinch or cut something critical - we will usually tape or press the pieces into the foam backing of the knee bolster.
 You can also zip tie them to something structural inside the dash but make sure you can still access them in the future.

 Configuration & Setup